Siviwe Gwarube

 Siviwe Gwarube (born 14 July 1989) is a South African politician who is currently serving as Minister of Basic Education in the Government of National Unity (GNU) since July 2024.
-A member of the Democratic Alliance (DA), she was the Chief Whip of the Official Opposition between August 2022 and June 2024.
+A member of the Democratic Alliance (DA), she has been a deputy federal chairperson of the party since April 2026.
+She was the Chief Whip of the Official Opposition between August 2022 and June 2024.
 She joined the National Assembly of South Africa in the May 2019 general election.

 Born in the Eastern Cape, Gwarube entered politics in 2012 as a spokesperson for DA parliamentary leader Lindiwe Mazibuko.
 During the Sixth Parliament, before her appointment as the DA's Chief Whip, she served as Shadow Minister of Health from June 2019 to February 2022, national spokesperson of the DA from November 2020 to August 2022, and Deputy Chief Whip from December 2021 to August 2022.

-Early life and career
+Early life and education

 Born on 14 July 1989, Gwarube grew up in KwaMdingi, a village outside King William's Town in the former Cape Province.
 She was raised by her grandmother, who was an unmarried teacher.
 After matriculating at the Kingsridge High School for Girls in King William's Town, she studied law, politics, and philosophy at Rhodes University in Grahamstown.
 She graduated with a Bachelor of Arts in 2012.
+She graduated with a Master of Development Policy and Practice from the University of Cape Town's Nelson Mandela School of Government in 2026.

+Early career

-In her final year as a student, Gwarube was recruited into the Democratic Alliance (DA) Young Leaders Programme.
+In her final year as an undergraduate student, Gwarube was recruited into the Democratic Alliance (DA) Young Leaders Programme.
 In the programme she met Lindiwe Mazibuko, the Leader of the Opposition, who became her mentor.
 In January 2012, shortly after graduating, Gwarube moved to Cape Town to begin work as a spokesperson in Mazibuko's office.
 Thereafter she moved to the Western Cape Department of Health, where she was a spokesperson and head of ministry under Provincial Minister Nomafrench Mbombo.
 In the run-up to the 2019 general election, she was the DA's executive director of communications.